 The implication of the polluting substance volumes estimated in Table 14 is that they are a major cause of water pollution in the study countries.
 With small populations and abundant water resources, pollutants would be diluted naturally.
 However, given the high density of population in many parts of the study countries, sufficient dilution is not guaranteed, and water quality indicators suggest that significant pollution is taking place.
-Furthermore, over-extraction of some rivers and water sources for irrigation purposes leads to greater pollution in surface, ground and coastal waters.
+Furthermore, over-extraction of some rivers and water sources for irrigation purposes leads to greater pollution of the water resources.
+Indeed, there is increasing evidence from all countries of pollution in surface, ground and coastal waters.
 Although the quality of upstream river waters is generally good, downstream sections of major rivers reveal poor water quality and most of the lakes and canals in urban areas are fast becoming what can only be described as 'sewage sinks'.
-Table 15 shows the water quality indicators from more locations in the study countries.
+Table 15 shows the water quality indicators in a selection of the most polluted rivers in the region.
+Annex C3 shows water quality indicators from more locations in the study countries.